erfanmirhosein/code-journey/Notes.md

     - Chapter 3, IPC:
         - 3.1: done
         - 3.2: done
-        - 3.3: in-progress, read up untill 3.3.6, page 95, Handling duplicate messages
+        - 3.3: in-progress, read up untill 3.3.7, page 99, transaction log tailing
 - **The Go Pogramming Language Book:**
     - Chapter 1, up untill page 6, The for loop is the only loop...
 - **Effective Java:**